How to trigger Bamboo builds with GitHub webhook

 Summary

-Repository Polling is added by default when configuring a GitHub repository in Bamboo and its design is to frequently detect changes in the source code, periodically or based on a schedule which may not be the best strategy for all build plans, since they tend to overload the server with scheduled tasks to check the remote repository and this can reduce the server performance.
+Repository Polling is added by default when configuring a GitHub repository in Bamboo.
+Its design is to frequently detect changes in the source code periodically or based on a schedule.
+However, this strategy may not be the best for all build plans since it tends to overload the server with scheduled tasks to check the remote repository, which can reduce the server performance.

 The steps from this article are intended to allow you to use a different configuration that will remove the cost of frequent remote repository checks.